jon-chun/generative_ai_roundtable/README.md

 Our Recommendations to Kenyon faculty regarding ChatGPT (25 Jan 2023):

-a) It's pretty easy to bypass any plagiarism detection mechanisms, so we should assume students will quickly figure out how to do this.
+1. It's pretty easy to bypass any plagiarism detection mechanisms, so we should assume students will quickly figure out how to do this.

-b) It's easy to install a plug-in to do web search in addition to the text generation.
+2. It's easy to install a plug-in to do web search in addition to the text generation.
 This bypasses the limitations of the training dataset and even generate up-to-date citations.

-c) An enterprising student could also "fine-tune" on a textbook or novel, thus giving it the capabilities to write answers specifically informed by and tailored to the textbook or novel
+3. An enterprising student could also "fine-tune" on a textbook or novel, thus giving it the capabilities to write answers specifically informed by and tailored to the textbook or novel

-d) GPT is moving to a paid model, with access that could be limited for those without a subscription.
+4. GPT is moving to a paid model, with access that could be limited for those without a subscription.
 This should immediately raise concerns about access: those students who can afford it will have a powerful tool at their disposal.

-e) So far we have not seen any kind of academic account/access, although they usually have closed researcher-only access for beta testing of new models.
+5. So far we have not seen any kind of academic account/access, although they usually have closed researcher-only access for beta testing of new models.

+Other Colleges and Universities are putting out formal guidelines re:ChatGPT:

+* <a href ="https://teaching.berkeley.edu/understanding-ai-writing-tools-and-their-uses-teaching-and-learning-uc-berkeley">UC Berkeley</a> Center for Teaching and Learning

+* <a href="https://teaching.unl.edu/ctt-resources/">University of Nebraska-Lincoln</a> Center for Transformative Learning

+* <a href="https://prodev.illinoisstate.edu/pedagogy/ai/">Illinois State University</a> ChatGPT Course Design Guidelines

+* <a href="https://www.montclair.edu/faculty-excellence/practical-responses-to-chat-gpt/">Montclair State University ChatGPT Course Guidelines</a>

+* <a href="https://www.google.com/search?q=chatgpt+academic+guidelines+site%3Aedu&client=firefox-b-1-d&sxsrf=AJOqlzXiUmpx_11MzWG-VHWIURpFx3IboA%3A1674629509957&ei=hdHQY-COOoajptQP3uut4A4&ved=0ahUKEwig5ciIkeL8AhWGkYkEHd51C-wQ4dUDCA8&uact=5&oq=chatgpt+academic+guidelines+site%3Aedu&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQA0oECEEYAUoECEYYAFCnBlinBmC_C2gCcAB4AIABRYgBRZIBATGYAQCgAQHAAQE&sclient=gws-wiz-serp">And many more Academic Guidelines for ChatGPT</a>

 Here is a video of the ChatGPT and Generative AI Art Roundtable held in the Gund Art Gallary on Kenyon College (Jan 17th, 2023).